Installation

 - Testing retrieval scalability with a small number of MPI ranks before large-scale production runs

-Further details on MPI execution and performance considerations are provided in the HPC workflows documentation.
+Further details on MPI execution and performance considerations are provided in Running JURASSIC and HPC workflows.

 Troubleshooting